glest/glest-source/BUILD.md

 2. Enter (or 'cd') into the new directory (`ZetaGlest` in the example).

-3. clone **zetaglest-source** and **zetaglest-data** using the clone info provided by your fork.
+3. clone **zetaglest-source** and **zetaglest-data** using the clone info provided by your fork or the main repos.
 (Use the "Clone or Download" link, but **do** select `clone` **not** `Download Zip`.)
 Make sure the cloned repo directories are in the same directory, adjacent to each other (and **not** in a subdirectory).